SyncProxy/syncproxy-quickstart/README.md

 ![schema](https://raw.githubusercontent.com/syncproxy/syncproxy-quickstart/master/schema.png)

+## Auto backendless database
+In the Proxy page, you will notice the "Auto backendless" database type.
+This means that the backend database will be managed by SyncProxy itself.
+This is well suited for mobile application without dedicated backend, which means that all data will flow from mobile to mobile only.
+A chat app is a good example of such an application.
+In addition, the schema may be discovered from the data sent by the mobile app during the first syncs (in that case, the mobile database must be created by the app).

 ## Preparing the database for reactive syncs
 **SyncProxy** will add a bunch of structures to your database (depending on your database type: tables, triggers, stored procedures...) that will optimize change detection and enable real time reactive sync.